freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid/align-an-item-vertically-using-align-self.md

 ---

 ## Description

 <section id='description'>

 Just as you can align an item horizontally, there's a way to align an item vertically as well.
-To do this, you use the <code>align-self</code> property on an item.
-This property accepts all of the same values as <code>justify-self</code> from the last challenge.
+To do this, you use the `align-self` property on an item.
+This property accepts all of the same values as `justify-self` from the last challenge.

 </section>

 ## Instructions

 <section id='instructions'>

-Align the item with the class <code>item3</code> vertically at the <code>end</code>.
+Align the item with the class `item3` vertically at the `end`.

 </section>

 ## Tests

 <section id='tests'>

 ```yml